nickollio28/dataquest_projects/README.md

 # dataquest_projects
 This repository contains the projects I have completed in my Data Science certification courses from DataQuest.
-All projects are available in Jupyter notebook .jpynb files, as well as .html files
+Most of the projects were done using Jupyter Notebook, and they are all in a .tar file containing the .jpynb file along with the datasets.

-'1_Python Introduction' contains 2 basic data science projects
+'1_Python Introduction' contains 2 basic data science projects.

 '2_Data Analysis and Visualization' contains 6 data science projects using the NumPy and Pandas libraries, as well as plots using the MatPlotLib.pyplot and Seaborn libraries for plotting

-'4_Working with Data Sources' contains 3 projects.
-'1_CIA_factbook_data' and '2_Business_Analysis' were completed using SQL in the Jupyter notebook, and 'stack_exchange' was completed using web scraping in Python.
+'4_Working with Data Sources' contains 3 projects, two of which were done in SQL and one of which was done using web scraping.

 '5_Probability and Statistics' contains 5 data science projects showcasing my abilities in probability and statistics.

-'6_Machine Learning Intro' contains 4 machine learning projects. 'predicting_car_prices' used K-Nearest Neighbors, 'predicting_house_prices' and 'predicting_the_stock_market.tar' used Linear Regression ('predicting_the_stock_market.tar' was done in an editor rather than Jupyter notebook). 'predicting_bike_rentals' used Decision Trees and Random Forests.
+'6_Machine Learning Intro' contains 4 machine learning projects.
+'Predicting Car Prices' used K-Nearest Neighbors, 'Predicting House Prices' and 'Predicting the Stock Market' used Linear Regression.
+'Predicting Bike Rentals' used Decision Trees and Random Forests.

-'7_Machine Learning Intermediate' contains 1 machine learning project, 'neural_network_handwritten_digits_classifier', where I utilize deep learning to classify handwritten digits.
-I will upload the remaining two projects for this course once I have completed them.
+'7_Machine Learning Intermediate' contains 2 machine learning projects.
+'Building a Handwritted Digits Classifier' utilizes deep learning to classify handwritten digits.
+'Creating a Kaggle Workflow' creates a workflow for submitting predictions for the Kaggle Titanic competition.

 I will soon add projects for '8_Advanced Topics in Data Science' once I have completed the course.